truongle1110/truongle1110.github.io/_posts/2025-03-13-doctoral-workshop-on-a-snowy-day.md

 And by chance, I met a Vietnamese guy in this event.
 He was also working in Control sector and focused on autonomous vehicles.

 ## The snowfamily
+The workshop unexpectedly took place on a day of heavy snowfall.
+According to Martin, one of my labmates who also joined the event, this rarely occurs in March.
+It was also my first time to see such an amount of snow with my own eyes.

+## Next steps